Frankenstein Must Be Destroyed: Plot

-A doctor is decapitated by a masked man while a thief breaks into an underground lab.
+Dr. Heidecke is decapitated by a masked man while a thief breaks into an underground laboratory.
 The masked man enters the lab, carrying the severed head, and fights the thief, who escapes in horror.
 The man unmasks himself and is revealed to be Baron Victor Frankenstein.
 The thief goes to the police station to report the severed head to Inspector Frisch.
-Frankenstein, under the alias Mr. Fenner, rents a room at a boarding house run by landlady Anna Spengler.
-Anna's fiancé Karl Holst is a doctor at the asylum where Frankenstein's former assistant Dr. Frederick Brandt was committed after going insane.
+Victor, under the alias Mr Fenner, rents a room at a boarding house run by landlady Anna Spengler.
+Anna's fiancé Karl Holst is a doctor at the asylum where Victor's former assistant, Dr Frederick Brandt, was committed after going insane.

-After discovering Karl has been stealing narcotics in order to support Anna's ailing mother, Frankenstein reveals his true identity and blackmails Karl into helping him kidnap Brandt so he can get the secret formula of his experiment.
-While stealing equipment from a warehouse for Frankenstein's new lab, Karl and the Baron are caught by the guard.
+After discovering Karl has been stealing narcotics in order to support Anna's ailing mother, Victor reveals his true identity and blackmails Karl into helping him kidnap Brandt so he can get the secret formula of his experiment.
+While stealing equipment from a warehouse for Victor's new lab, Karl and the Baron are caught by the guard.
 Karl panics and stabs him.
-Frankenstein, now with a further hold on Karl uses him and Anna to kidnap Brandt.
-They take him back to the house where they build a lab in the basement.
+Victor, now with a further hold on Karl, uses him and Anna to kidnap Brandt.
+They take him back to the house and build a lab in the basement.
 Karl confides to Anna about killing the guard and begs her to leave, fearing she may go to prison for being an accessory to a murderer, but she refuses.

-Meanwhile, Brandt has a heart attack, prompting Frankenstein and Karl to kidnap the asylum's administrator Professor Richter to transplant Brandt's brain into his body.
-That night, while Anna is getting ready for bed, Frankenstein enters her room and rapes her.
-The next day, Frankenstein and Karl succeed in transplanting Brandt's brain into Richter's body and bury Brandt's body in the garden.
-Brandt's wife Ella recognises Frankenstein in the street and confronts him about her husband's kidnapping.
-Frankenstein assures her he has cured her husband's mental illness, but does not let her see him.
+Meanwhile, Brandt has a heart attack, prompting Victor and Karl to kidnap the asylum's administrator, Professor Richter, to transplant Brandt's brain into his body.
+That night, while Anna is getting ready for bed, Victor enters her room and rapes her.
+The next day, Victor and Karl succeed in transplanting Brandt's brain into Richter's body and bury Brandt's body in the garden.
+Brandt's wife Ella recognises Victor in the street and confronts him about her husband's kidnapping.
+Victor assures her he has cured her husband's mental illness but does not let her see him.
 She refuses to believe him and goes to Frisch.

-While the creature recovers, Frankenstein and the lovers relocate to a deserted manor house when the police begin to close in.
+While the creature recovers, Victor and the lovers relocate to a deserted manor house when the police begin to close in.
 In the lab, the creature awakes and is horrified by his appearance.
 He scares Anna, who stabs him, causing him to escape.
-Frankenstein returns and finds the creature gone.
+Victor returns and finds the creature gone.
 In a rage, he fatally stabs Anna and goes after the creature.
-The creature makes it to his former home, but his wife refuses to accept him as her husband.
-Wanting revenge on Frankenstein and knowing the Baron will eventually track him there, he allows his wife to go free and pours liquid paraffin around the house.
+The creature makes it to his former home, but Ella refuses to accept him as her husband.
+Wanting revenge on Victor and knowing the Baron will eventually track him there, the creature allows Ella to go free and pours paraffin around the house.

-Frankenstein soon arrives, with Karl following.
+Victor soon arrives, with Karl following.
 Inside the house, the creature makes fires to trap him.
-Frankenstein finds the papers of discovery and flees, but is ambushed by Karl, and they fight.
-The creature emerges, knocks Karl out and carries a screaming Frankenstein into the burning house, where they both presumably die.
+Victor finds the papers of discovery and flees, but is ambushed by Karl, and they fight.
+The creature emerges, knocks Karl out and carries a screaming Victor into the burning house, where they both presumably die.